akrobate67/chrome-hyperiums7/README.md

 - Coordinates for moving fleets
 - Button to drop/enable stasis on military page
 - Overview of Army Capacity, Carried Armies and Ground Armies on military page
+- Overview of Space and Ground AvgP by N/A

 #### Trading
 - One input for all planets in Global exploitations manager